cgrant/cgrant/README.md

 ### Hi there 👋

+So glad you stumbled on this awesome goldmine of technical expertiese.

+So glad you stumbled on this awesome goldmine of technical expertise.
+While I've had the honor of working at some great places, all the contents in these repos are my personal opinions and contributions.
+Nothing in here reflects any relationship to my current or previous employers.
+Sooo.. take it with a grain of salt 😄

 <!--
 **cgrant/cgrant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.